jasonmaidev/vocabulous-app/README.md

 Comes with all of the features that you need, and none that you do not.
 Powered by `GPT-3.5 Turbo`.

-Built for intermediates and advanced learners alike.
+Built for intermediates and advanced learners.

 Live app at [https://vocabulous.netlify.app](https://vocabulous.netlify.app).